Overview

 How to get rid of vaginal boils

-Most boils typically resolve with at-home treatment or by using a boil ointment.
+Most vaginal boils last 1 to 3 weeks and resolve with at-home treatment or a boil ointment.
 It is advised never to try to squeeze a boil.

-- Applying a warm or hot compress to the region several times a day usually helps relieve some of the pain and pressure and razor bumps on vag lip.
+- Applying a warm or hot compress to the region several times a day usually helps relieve pain, pressure, and razor bumps on the vag lip.

 - Washing your hands before and after you touch the area helps prevent the spread of infection.